yui540/toa/README.en.md

 A simple design of just playing the mp3 files under selected directory.

-This won't bother the desktop with a compact window size.
+Toa won't bother the desktop with its window size.

-And the flat and beautiful exterior:
+It also has the beautiful exterior of the flat design like below:

 ![desktop](./__sample__/desktop.png)

 ## Usages

-First launch the "toa".
+Getting started : You have to launch the "toa".

 ![ready](./__sample__/ready.png)

-### Selecting the Directory
+### Selecting the Directory where the music is placed.

-Click the icon of magnifying glass:
+When you click search button:

 ![open](./__sample__/open_1.png)